Ordering

 A pictogram with icons representing 6 athletes.
 Numbers representing their age are given below the icons and the icons are arranged from oldest to youngest.

-2. Alphabetically.
+1. Alphabetically.
 We could arrange all the athletes by their last name, alphabetically.

 A pictogram with icons representing 6 athletes.
 The names associated with the people are given below the icons, and the icons are arranged in alphabetical order.

-3. By magnitude.
+1. By magnitude.
 We could arrange the athletes by height, or weight, most medals won, or furthest distance travelled.
 As long as we can quantify something about them, we can order by that quantity.

 A pictogram with icons representing 6 athletes.
 The icons are different sizes, and the icons are arranged from largest to smallest.

-4. Geographically.
+1. Geographically.
 One could take a map of the world, and then place each athlete where they currently reside.
 This is an ordering of the people.

 A pictogram with icons representing 6 athletes.
 The athletes are arranged on a map of the USA, with a line pointed to their place of current residence.

-Now, spend some time trying to think of other ways that you could organize the athletes, and for each one you arrive at, ask if this arrangement falls within one of the 5 hat racks.
+Now, spend some time trying to think of other ways that you could organize the athletes, and for each one you arrive at, ask if this arrangement falls within one of the five hat racks.
 You will almost invariably find out that they do.
 Almost (see below).

-Five hat racks in Data visualization #
+Five hat racks in data visualization #

-Consider in-state tuition at the Universities belonging to the BIG10 conference in the USA.
-Imagine you wanted to make a bar chart, and you pulled the data for this, and plotted it without considering the order.
+Consider in-state tuition at the universities belonging to the BIG10 conference in the USA.
+Imagine you wanted to make a bar chart, and you pulled the data for this and plotted it without considering the order.
 You would get a randomly ordered set of bars, much like the following.

 Bar chart, showing the tuition costs associated with each of the universities in the BIG10 conference.
 The bars are in apparently random order.